uelandte/ProcWAS/README.md

 file for mapping CPT-4 codes to CCSR categories for major therapeutic procedures.

+More information about the wrangling and mapping process can be found in the “code_to_wrangle_ahrq_files” folder

 For additional information on the CCSR, see
 <https://hcup-us.ahrq.gov/toolssoftware/ccsr/ccs_refined.jsp>